epccs/Gravimetric/readme.md

 * [avr-libc](https://packages.ubuntu.com/search?keywords=avr-libc)
 * [avrdude](https://packages.ubuntu.com/search?keywords=avrdude)

 The software is a guide, it is in C because that works for me.

+Warning: for the 324pb Microchip has changed how AVR defines stuff (name of bits in registers mostly), so expect pain when updating libraries.